mvdh7/PyCO2SYS/README.md

 Each field in the `results` corresponds to a column in the original MATLAB output `DATA` or to a new output that is only available from PyCO2SYS.
 The keys to the dict are described in the [online documentation](https://pyco2sys.readthedocs.io/en/latest/co2sys_nd/#results).
 Inputs should be provided as scalars or NumPy arrays in any mutually broadcastable combination.
 A large number of optional `kwargs` can also be provided to specify everything beyond the carbonate system parameters - [read the docs!](https://pyco2sys.readthedocs.io/en/latest/co2sys_nd/).

-There's also an alternative interface that is very similar to that of CO2SYS for MATLAB, [which you can use instead if you prefer](https://pyco2sys.readthedocs.io/en/latest/co2sys/).
-It is also possible to provide Pandas Series and Xarray DataArrays using the wrapper functions provided.
-For this and a more detailed explanation of all the inputs and outputs, see the [Pythonic API documentation](https://pyco2sys.readthedocs.io/en/latest/co2sys/#using-the-pythonic-api).

 You can also look at the [example scripts](https://github.com/mvdh7/PyCO2SYS/tree/master/examples) here in the repo, or there are also some [examples as Jupyter Notebooks](https://github.com/mvdh7/PyCO2SYS-examples) that you can try out without needing to install anything on your computer.

 ## About